ankane/ruby-polars/README.md

   .collect
 ```

 You can follow [Polars tutorials](https://pola-rs.github.io/polars-book/user-guide/introduction.html) and convert the code to Ruby in many cases.
 Feel free to open an issue if you run into problems.
-Note that many methods and options are missing at the moment.
+Some methods are missing at the moment.

 ## Examples